 The traditional uses of Tulsi leaves in Ayurveda might be due to some intrinsic properties in many varieties of Tulsi such as the essential oils containing an anti-inflammatory compound called eugenol, and various acids with antioxidant and anti-inflammatory properties.[2]

-Considered as a potent adaptogen, Tulsi has a unique combination of pharmacological actions that promote well-being and resilience.
+Considered a potent adaptogen, Tulsi has a unique combination of pharmacological actions that promote well-being and resilience.
 In addition to these health-promoting properties, uses of Tulsi leaves include treatment for a range of conditions including anxiety, cough, asthma, diarrhea, fever, dysentery, arthritis, eye diseases, otalgia, indigestion, hiccups, vomiting, gastric, cardiac, and genitourinary disorders, back pain, skin diseases, ringworm, insect, snake and scorpion bites and malaria.

 Let’s explore 12 amazing benefits of Tulsi leaves without further ado.